 Your problems are not pathologies; they are signs of personal transformation trying to happen.

 To change your luck you have to change how you relate to yourself.
 Your outer life is a reflection of what’s going on in your inner life.

-Positive change is always trying happening in you but the signs aren't easy to recognize.
+Positive change is always trying to happen in you but the signs aren’t easy to recognize.
 They often first appear as something negative and unfair.
 Use your problem as your teacher.